-Hypnogogia is a disorder usually described as sleep paralysis, although this definition does not indicate all the possible symptoms experienced by sufferers.
-In the period of waking up or falling asleep sufferers of hypnogogia feel awake in the mind but paralyzed in the body.
-These are mild to severe episodes and those who have them can find them quite frightening.
-Studies performed in sleep labs show that while a patient with hynogogia is awake and aware of their surroundings, instruments measuring brain waves record their brain as asleep.
+Hypnagogia (also spelled hypnogogia) is a disorder usually described as sleep paralysis, although this definition does not indicate all possible symptoms.
+In the transition periods of waking up or falling asleep sufferers of hypnagogia feel awake in the mind but paralyzed in the body.
+These episodes can be quite frightening and hypnagogia is thought to be the origin of stories of demonic or extraterrestrial visits.
+Studies performed in sleep labs show that while a patient with hypnagogia is awake and aware of their surroundings, instruments measuring brain waves record their brain as asleep.

-Not all episodes of hypnogogia are just a feeling or paralysis.
-Patients have reported a feeling of falling, auditory or visual disturbances and some report feeling joy.
+Many with hypnagogia experience a feeling of falling, auditory or visual disturbances and some report feeling joy.
 Usually the feeling is short.
 It is suspected that hypnogogia is a symptom of narcolepsy but there is still much research to be done and this is only one theory.
-Some make the distinction between hypnagogic hallucinations (which take place in the transition from wakefulness to sleep) and hypnopompic hallucinations (in the transistion between sleep and waking.)
+Some sleep researchers make the distinction between hypnagogic hallucinations (which take place in the transition from wakefulness to sleep) and hypnopompic hallucinations (in the transition from sleep and waking.)

 Imagine awaking to strange faces and voices but you cannot respond or wake up.
 Sufferers report an accompanying feeling of dread.
-What causes hypnogogia or sleep paralysis and what if anything can be done?
-The University of London did a study and found that up to 40% of the population has experienced hypnogogic visions at some point and around 5% have had intense experiences.
-This condition is also referred to as night terrors due to the total loss of body control and frightening experiences like being unable to breathe or even seeing a scary figure on top of you.
+Some feel they cannot breathe.
+A University of London study found that up to 40% of the population has experienced hypnogogic visions at some point and around 5% have had intense experiences.

-Why sets off hypnogogia (also called hypnagogia)?
+What sets off hypnagogia?
 When we go into REM sleep our brain restricts our body from moving by blocking the signals to the body that tell us to move.
 This is so when you are running in your dream, you are not running in bed.
 The theory most widely accepted is that hypnogogia sufferers’ brains simply do not open up that block quickly enough after waking.

 Some people with this disorder try sleeping pills and others learn to live with mild experiences and are alright once they can talk themselves through it.
-For those with intense experiences, working with a sleep study laboratory can help them better understand what is happening and their some treatment options.
+For those with intense experiences, working with a sleep study laboratory can help them better understand what is happening.
 There are sleep specialists who claim that rolling your eyes back can be enough to signal the brain that you are awake.
 There have been studies that show a higher incidence of hypnogogia in night workers and people who have been deprived of sleep.
 This is yet another reason to get your eight hours every night.